dina-lab3D/NanoNet/README.md

 for citation, please cite our paper: https://www.biorxiv.org/content/10.1101/2021.08.03.454917v1 (preprint)

-How to run NanoNet from google Colaboratory:
+How to run NanoNet from google Colaboratory (currently doesn't support side chains reconstruction):

     1. Just make a copy of the Colab notebook (NanoNet.ipynb) in your drive.
     2. select protein type (Nb/mAb heavy chain or TCR VB).